 To read Part One, click here

-What it's like to be on the floor of the Republican National Convention in Quicken Loans Arena.
+What we saw from the floor of the Republican National Convention, in two parts.

 Better to reign in Hell than serve in Heaven.